COS301-SE-2025/Smart-File-Manager/Documentation/srs.md

 3.3 Advanced users should be able to tailor smart management to their very particular needs.

 4. Portability.
-4.1 The system should run on any modern windows, linux or macOS machine.
+4.1 The system should run on any modern windows, linux or macOS machine via.
+4.2 The system must be packaged as a singular downloadble application that may be installed on any of the above mentioned platforms.

 5. Security.
 5.1 The system should never permenantly store any information obtained from user files and all processing should happen locally.